wheelie1978/Tzoom/README.md

-buckle
+Tzoom
 ==========

-A basic theme using the moodle_bootstrapbase as a parent.
-It is aimed as a starting point for those who would like to adopt bootstrap as a parent theme, but want to start from a look/layout which is more familiar as a design choice.
+A theme using the moodle_bootstrapbase derived Buckle as a parent.
-It is not designed to be a finished theme for production use, but a theme to be a starting point for building on.

 This theme takes the master bootstrapbase theme from core as its parent and then replaces the layout with Danny Wahl's Antioch layout (http://iyware.com/portfolio/antioch/) which uses Matthew James' Taylor's Holy Grail 3 column layout